SaadiahSaleem/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures/Comment-Your-JavaScript-Code/comment.md

 <pre> /* This is a
 multi-line comment */</pre>

-NOTE: As you write code, you should regularly add comments to clarify the function of parts of your code.
+**NOTE**: As you write code, you should regularly add comments to clarify the function of parts of your code.
 Good commenting can help communicate the intent of your code—both for others and for your future self.

 Try creating one of each type of comment.